padok-team/docs-terraform-guidelines/contexte_pattern.md

 Terragrunt allows you:

 - To write your configuration through out your infrastructure
-- To keep your backend connfig dry
+- To keep your backend config dry
 - Enforce seperation of duty between your layers

 ### Input heaven